-You would need to copy text from Scrivener to Grammarly Windows or browser app to start receiving suggestions.
+You would need to copy text from Scrivener to Grammarly Windows or browser app to receive suggestions.

 I want to write as much content as possible, and the editing part comes later.
 That’s why I don’t mind copying the text to Grammarly during the editing phase.

-Is there a free trial for Grammarly Premium?
+Is there a free trial for the Grammarly Premium?

 Unfortunately, there is no free trial.
-You’ll have to make up your mind and pull the trigger on the deal.
-Hopefully, this review will help you to make a decision.
+You’ll have to decide and pull the trigger on the deal.
+Hopefully, this review will help you make a decision.

 Can you use Grammarly on a mobile phone (Android or iOS)?